Table of Contents

 You can hold onto a chair or wall for balance if needed.
 Remember to keep your back straight and avoid arching your spine.

 Hamstring tendonitis is a condition that causes the tendons to become swollen and painful.
 It is often caused by overuse or injury, and it can be extremely debilitating.
-Anti-inflammatory medications are often prescribed in order to reduce the swelling and pain associated with hamstring tendonitis.
+Anti-inflammatory medications are often prescribed to reduce the swelling and pain associated with hamstring tendonitis.

 However, these medications can have serious side effects, including gastrointestinal bleeding and ulcers.
 As a result, it is important to carefully weigh the risks and benefits of taking anti-inflammatory medications.